oceanprotocol/contracts/README.md

 ### What's New - Features

-- Base IP is now represented by an NFT, from which a datapublisher can deploy multiple ERC20 which can represent different type of access for the same dataset.
+- Base IP is now represented by an NFT, from which a datapublisher can deploy multiple ERC20s representing different type of access for the same dataset.
 (Link to NFT blog)

-- Rug pulls in datatoken pools are avoided thanks to an automated datatoken Staking and Vesting contract which helps with initial DTs distribution and price stability. more info on how it works: (link to Side staking blog)
+- Rug pulls in Datatoken Pools are avoided thanks to an automated datatoken Staking and Vesting contract which helps with the initial DTs distribution and price stability.
+More info on how it works: (link to Side staking blog)

 - Help Ocean Community monetization: if Ocean is not the basetoken, Ocean Community will receive 1% swap fee on pools or fixed price exchange.
 Detailed information: (link to blog post on Ocean community monetization)